conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 However, OpenCV's module for OpenEXR suffers from several issues:

-* It hard-codes *OPENEXR_ROOT* variable to *C:\deploy* on Windows, so it's unable to find OpenEXR in unusual locations, such as conan cache directory
+* It hard-codes *OPENEXR_ROOT* variable to *C:\deploy* on Windows, so it's unable to find OpenEXR in unusual locations, such as Conan cache directory
 * It always prefers looking for libraries in system locations (e.g. */usr/lib*), and *OPENEXR_ROOT* has very least priority
 * It doesn't consider all possible names for OpenEXR libraries.
 For instance, it always looks for the *IlmImf*, while library might be named *IlmImf-2_3_s*

 This is unfortunate.
-But in reality, very often conan recipes need to workaround various limitations of build scripts.
-The sad truth is that many libraries were designed without package management use-case in mind, hard-coding paths, library names, versions and other important things.
-This make life of packager a bit harder, but as popularity of package management in C++ world grows, we hope such things happen less frequently.
+But in reality, very often Conan recipes need to workaround various limitations of build scripts.
+The sad truth is that many libraries were designed without package management use-case in mind, hard-coding paths, library names, versions, and other important things.
+This makes the life of packager a bit harder, but as the popularity of package management in C++ world grows, we hope such things happen less frequently.

-Anyway, currently there is a code in recipe to remove hard-coded things:
+Anyway, currently there is a code in the recipe to remove hard-coded things:

 {% highlight python %}